jsbrittain/peru_dengue_province/README.md

 Spatial

-_ii) Processing: _province_01.R and province_02.R processes the raw data to produce a dataset of province-level monthly cases across 2010-2011 inclusive, alongside the corresponding demographic and climate information.
+_ii) Processing:_ The scripts "province_01.R" and "province_02.R" processes the raw data to produce a dataset of province-level monthly cases across 2010-2011 inclusive, alongside the corresponding demographic and climate information.
 If users wish to use this dataset and avoid all the previous processsing steps, this provided in the file "ptl_province_inla_df.csv".

 **2) Retrospective analyses**